 2.1.
 All accounting procedures and financial records of the council shall be determined by the RFO in accordance with the Accounts and Audit Regulations, appropriate guidance and proper practices.

 2.2.
-On a regular basis, at least once in each quarter, and at each financial year end, a member other than the Chairman shall be appointed to verify bank reconciliations (for all accounts) produced by the RFO.
+On a regular basis, at least once in each quarter, and at each financial year end, a member other than the Chairman shall verify bank reconciliations (for all accounts) produced by the RFO.
 The member shall sign the reconciliations and the original bank statements (or similar document) as evidence of verification.
 This activity shall on conclusion be reported, including any exceptions, to and noted by the council.

 2.3.
 The RFO shall complete the annual statement of accounts, annual report, and any related documents of the council contained in the Annual Return (as specified in proper practices) as soon as practicable after the end of the financial year and having certified the accounts shall submit them and report thereon to the council within the timescales set by the Accounts and Audit Regulations.